Agency SOPs That Actually Get Used (Not Filed)

 Priority 1: Client-Facing Processes

 These affect client perception directly.
-Inconsistency here damages relationships and reputation.
+Inconsistency here costs you money.

 - Information gathering process (forms, questionnaires, calls)